HydroSysPotsdam/Forester/README.md

 ## About The Project

 ## Testing
-Thank you so much for concidering to test Forester.
+Thank you so much for considering to test Forester.
 It would really help a lot!

 We have provided some guidelines and tips for testing Forester on the [related page](https://hydrosyspotsdam.github.io/Forester/test.html) in the documentation.